 Helix Core — version control from Perforce — has been used by game development companies for years.
 It is the only system powerful enough to virtualize digital twins and securely store the massive amounts of data that results from IoT development.

-Why is Helix Core Best for Building Digital Twins + IoT?
+Why Is Helix Core Best for Digital Twins + Internet of Things Development?

 Helix Core delivers the lightning-fast performance companies need.
 Unlike other version control systems, it can manage all the large digital assets that are involved in development.
 Plus, it can track changes as they evolve and secure assets down to the individual file.